New Music from How Askew…

 About How Askew

-Taking inspiration from stories of the origins of the blues and travelling musicians playing street corners and store fronts, I’ve been on the move playing and singing for the last two years.
-There’s echoes of Robert Johnson and Blind Lemon Jefferson, the call and response of work songs and gospel music, the slicker city sounds of Big Bill Broonzy, of ragtime and roots and country music and more.
+Taking inspiration from stories of the origins of the blues and travelling musicians playing street corners and store fronts, I’ve been on the move since April 2019 finding cool places to play along the way.
+There’s echoes of the delta and Robert Johnson in my bottleneck blues, hints of the call and response of work songs and gospel music, and the slicker city sounds of Big Bill Broonzy, of ragtime and roots and country music and more.
 In the UK, I also play with a trio – Phil Muriel on drums and Richy Clarke on bass – and there’s a rockier, sharper edge to the sound, some southern and psychedelic rock, funk, soul and electric blues.

 I left Newcastle upon Tyne in April 2019, setting off with my wife Bev to experience van life – on the road travelling, exploring, writing songs and playing music around Europe and the UK.
 We were 20,000 miles and 20 countries in when the COVID-19 pandemic hit.
 Like everybody else, our plans were turned upside down but I;m happy to say we’re back out the road now and making the most of every moment.